Lotte Anker

-Lotte Anker (born 1958 Copenhagen) is a Danish jazz saxophonist, and composer.
+Lotte Anker (born 1958) is a Danish jazz saxophonist, and composer.
 With pianist Marilyn Crispell, she serves as one of the co-leaders of the Copenhagen Art Ensemble.

 Musical career

-Anker studied music at the Copenhagen University from 1980 to 1984.
+Anker was born in Copenhagen and studied music at Copenhagen University from 1980 to 1984.
 In 1988, she formed a quartet with piano player Mette Petersen, (the Lotte Anker / Mette Petersen Quartet).
 In 1992, they added trumpeter Nils Petter Molvær.
 In 1995, she became a member of the free improvising trio Anker, Friis, Poulsen with Hasse Poulsen on guitar and Peter Friis Nielsen on bass.

 Since 1996, Anker and Ture Larsen have been co-leaders of the 12-piece orchestra Copenhagen Art Ensemble.
 She recorded the albums Triptych, Live at the Loft and Floating Islands with pianist Craig Taborn, and drummer Gerald Cleaver.